 Maintaining optimum heating and cooling settings cuts down your energy costs by up to 8% on average.
 Smart thermostats automatically regulate the temperature, or you can control them from your phone and the touch panel to dictate how hot or cold you want your home.
 Smart thermostats are easy DIY projects that take less than an hour for experienced DIY’ers.
 Follow the manufacturer’s instructions when installing your smart thermostat.
 If you’re unsure, you can always give us, your trusty Doylestown HVAC experts, a call at CDO Heating and Air Inc. and we will take care of the rest.

 2. Schedule Regular Maintenance

 Schedule maintenance during spring and fall.
-You get more savings for hiring an HVAC expert during those off-peak seasons.
+You get more savings for hiring a Doylestown HVAC expert during those off-peak seasons.
 Regular maintenance checks identify problems early on and avoid long-term repairs, which can be very costly.
 Consider a monthly maintenance plan to lower overall costs.
 Maintenance impacts 5%-40% of HVAC-related energy costs.

 3. Replace Your Air Filter